tytydraco/yessleep/out/Ever_Since_My_Neighborhood_Had_a_Power_Outage_My_Neighbors_Have_Been_Acting_Different_Part_1.md

 “Oh yeah?”
 He started to shake the bottle at a rapid pace.

 “Your dad told me all about how much he loves it.
 How’s he been?
 I haven’t talked to him in weeks.”
-He pulled out a mug from the dishwasher with the letters ‘A.C.E’ and poured out half of the protein shake before sliding it across the granite countertop towards me.
+He pulled out a mug from the dishwasher and poured out half of the protein shake before sliding it across the granite countertop towards me.

 “Ehh good I guess.
 I never really know how he feels to be honest.
 He’s always at work.”
 I took a long sip, trying to find my words.